Amnesty: Egypt has days to save jailed activist’s life

 Alaa Abdel-Fattah hails from a family of well-known Egyptian activists and rose to prominence with the 2011 pro-democracy uprisings that swept the Middle East and in Egypt toppled long-time President Hosni Mubarak.
 The 40-year old activist spent most of the past decade behind bars and his detention has become a symbol of Egypt’s return to autocratic rule.
 For more than six months, he has been on a partial hunger strike, consuming only 100 calories a day.

 In April, Abdel Fattah’s family announced he had obtained British citizenship through his mother, Laila Soueif, a math professor at Cairo University who was born in London.
-The family has criticized U.K. leaders for failing to push harder for a consular visit to Abdel-Fattah in the detention facility.
+The family has criticized U.K. leaders for failing to push harder for a consular visit to him in the detention facility.

+On Sunday, his family released a letter they had received from the U.K.’s Prime Minister Rishi Sunak, who will be attending COP27.
+The letter said the global summit is an opportunity to raise Abdel Fattah’s case “with the Egyptian leadership”.
+Sunak will “continue to stress to President (el-Sissi) the importance that we attach to the swift resolution of Alaa’s case and an end to his unacceptable treatment,” it added.

 Since 2013, el-Sissi, a U.S. ally with deep economic ties to European countries, has overseen a massive crackdown, jailing thousands of Islamists, but also secular activists involved in the country’s 2011 uprising.
 Many other activists, journalists and academics have fled the country.